kubeflow/website/content/docs/pipelines/pipelines-tutorial.md

 ## Introductions

-By working through this tutorial, you learn how to deploy Kubeflow on Kubernetes Engine (GKE) and run a pipeline supplied as a Python sample.
+By working through this tutorial, you learn how to deploy Kubeflow on Kubernetes Engine (GKE) and run a pipeline supplied as a Python script.
 The pipeline trains an MNIST model for image classification and serves the model for online inference (also known as online prediction).